Meissen, How to Spend a Day in the Porcelain City of Germany

 Walkway from Albrechtburg Castle Hill to Heinrichsplatz, Meissen Germany

-However, two centuries later, at the time of National Socialism, the Nazi regime persecuted some political opponents in Meissen.
-Among them were the couple Alex and Else Loewenthal, who had run a department store in Elbstraße 8 and were murdered in 1942.
-Their surviving children had a commemorative plaque affixed to their parents in 1968.
-The old city was heavily damaged during World War II.
-But east Germany didn’t set the development focus on the historic city centre after the war.
+However, fast forward two centuries to the era of National Socialism, and Meissen faced the persecution of some political opponents by the Nazi regime.
+Among those targeted were the couple Alex and Else Loewenthal, proprietors of a department store at Elbstraße 8, who tragically lost their lives in 1942.
+The old city was heavily damaged during World War II, but post-war East Germany didn’t prioritize the restoration of the historic city centre.

-Nevertheless, after the reunification on October 3, 1990, the city center has undergone extensive renovation.
-One of the recent disasters in Meissen was the Elbe flood in August 2002.
-The old town was partially flooded up to three metres.
-As a result of that flood, some of the attractions in Meissen were temporary under the water.
-After years of renovation, today the city becomes the cultural and historical destination again.
+Nevertheless, following the reunification on October 3, 1990, the city center has undergone extensive renovation.
+One of the recent challenges in Meissen was the Elbe flood in August 2002.
+The old town was partially submerged up to three metres.
+Some of Meissen’s attractions were temporarily underwater as a result of this flood.
+After years of renovation, the city has once again become the cultural and historical destination again.

-• Visiting the old town via the tunnel (Amtsstufen)
+• Explored the charming old town via the tunnel (Amtsstufen)

-• Walked up to the castle hill via castle stairs (Schlossstufen)
+• Ascended the castle hill with a stroll up the castle stairs (Schlossstufen)

-• Meissen workshop tour and visited the porcelain museum
+• Participated in a Meissen workshop tour and visited the porcelain museum

 Albrechtburg Castle, Meissen Germany